What is the modified Atkins diet?

 Although the foods are very similar, there are key differences between the modified Atkins diet and the ketogenic diet.

-- First, with the Atkins diet, to - there is no fluid or calorie restriction.
+- First, with the modified Atkins diet, there is no fluid or calorie restriction or limitation.

-- Foods are not weighed and measured, but carbohydrate counts are monitored by patients and parents.
+- Foods are not weighed and measured, but carbohydrate counts are monitored by patients and/or parents.

 - It is started outside of the hospital and the person does not need to fast before starting the diet.